 Whenever I catch myself feeling tense I tell my body to relax.
 My body then breathes out, relaxes it’s muscles and is fine again – until the next time I notice it is tense.

 This generally happens when there is no need to feel tense.
 The tenseness is all my body’s doing, not mine.
 It’s strange but it seems that my body’s physical state is what brings my feelings into existence, not the other way around as is commonly supposed.
 I feel tense, not because the situation is dangerous but because my body is tense.
 Why is my body tense?
 God knows.
 Habit, I suppose.

 So what does a body do when it is stressed?
 It breathes shallowly and quickly, its muscles tense up, it fidgets and it neither smiles nor laughs.
-Therefore, if body states are what counts, you should make your body breathe slowly and steadily, tell it to relax its muscles, stop fidgeting – for Christ’s sake! – and smile (or laugh if you can bear to).
+Therefore, if body states are what counts, you should make your body breathe slowly and steadily, tell it to relax its muscles, stop fidgeting for Christ’s sake and smile (or laugh if you can manage it).
 After a while you should be feeling great, even if your wife has just died.
 Oh, and yawn.
 Apparently people rarely yawn when in threatening situations so yawning switches on your parasympathetic nervous system which is activated when all is well.

 I’m not sure I completely believe this last bit and I can’t remember where I read it.
 I offer it merely as one more possible tool to try from your toolbox.